M3 Junction 6 Black Dam Roundabout Improvements

 When and where is this happening?

-The main construction work is scheduled to start in September 2014 and will be completed by March 2015.
+The main construction work is scheduled to start in October 2014 and will be completed by Summer 2015.
 The project is located at the Black Dam roundabout in Basingstoke where the M3 spur meets the A339 ring road and the A30.

 Why is this happening and what will it cost?